 I had a slightly cooked and crunchy cured ham to accompany it.
 I’ve used it timidly, and it’s optional, of course, but the slightly cooked cured ham with this soup adds a whole new texture and welcomes a salty bite to the smooth green soup.
 Of course, this last touch is optional and needs to be added last minute before serving.
 To prevent a saggy sad ham.

-A green soup like this one needs to keep the vivid green color… That means, you shouldn’t overcook your vegetable… Meaning for this particular veggie, usually 5 minutes is the max…always depends on the thickest of your asparagus.
-In this particular recipe, you’ll need to softens the leeks and onion before adding the asparagus in the end.
-When the asparagus is tender after those 5 minutes, just add the cream right away and blend, then it will slow down the coccion of your asparagus, help keep the soup greener.
+To keep the vivid green colour… The technique is simple.
+First of all, you shouldn’t overcook your vegetable.
+This applies to any green veggie soup.
+For this particular veggie, usually, 5 minutes is the max… depending on the thickest of your asparagus.
+You’ll need to soften the leeks before adding the asparagus for this specific recipe.
+When the asparagus is tender after 5 minutes of boiling, add the cream immediately and blend.
+This will stop the cooking process of your asparagus, which will freeze its colour.

 Don’t forget to keep a few extra pieces of asparagus for extra crunch and decoration.

 - 2 leeks (finely sliced)

 - In a big pot, soften the leeks in butter at medium-high heat.

 - Add the broth and bring to a simmer for 10 minutes.

 - Cut off the end of the asparagus and then into small pieces of 2 cm (1 inch),* keep some tips for decoration.